According to Travel Agent, Hollie White, “They say that travel broadens the mind”. Often, however, it teaches us more than we’d perhaps bargained for.

 So being ‘pro travellers’ we asked the necessary questions before we jumped into the back seat and then asked our driver to take us to the local gym (ugh) in Kuta, Bali.

 Listening to ‘Bed of Roses’ by Bon Jovi happily cruising the Balinese streets, we got to our destination and paid our 40 thousand rupiahs.

 It wasn’t until we were inside the gym that we realised we’d accidentally paid him 400 thousand rupiahs instead.
-Safe to say that he didn’t come back to pick us up as we had arranged for him to.
+Safe to say that he didn’t come back to pick us up as we had arranged.

 This one was completely our fault as we should have had a better handle on the currency.